huabrandon0/unity-fps-jumper/README.md

 # Unity-FPS-Jumper
-A single-player first-person timed "parkour" game that implements bunnyhopping, surfing, and rocketjumping.
-This game was made in Unity, without using assets other than Unity's Standard Assets and those made by me.

-The goal of the game is to reach the end of a level as quick as possible.
-Best times are stored locally (using XML serialization, as are player settings).
+This project, which I've named "Jumper", is a single-player first-person timed "parkour" game that is made in Unity.
+The player is placed at the starting point of a map and is supposed to reach the end point of the map as fast as possible.
+Notable movement mechanics that enable the player to reach the end of the map are bunnyhopping, surfing, and rocketjumping.
+Best times are saved locally.

+**Things I've learned how to do while working on this game**
+- Making simple animations and particle effects
+- Implementing a singleton pattern in a Monobehaviour class
+- Switching between UI menus
+- Using UI elements to overwrite class data
+- Persisting data through XML serialization
+- Making an in-game timer
+- Modeling objects in and importing them from Maya
+- The math behind bunnyhopping and surfing

 [A gameplay video (as of 1/5/2018)](https://www.youtube.com/watch?v=PNhT1gIw1J8).
+[A gameplay video (as of 1/20/2018)](https://www.youtube.com/watch?v=xn2hIoO9lic).
+Changed game to be neon-themed.